 When & Where is The Winter Olympics Taking Place?

-The Winter Olympics will get underway on Friday 4th February with the opening ceremony and will take place over two weeks before the closing ceremony on Sunday 20th February, where the hosting duties will be handed over to Milan and Cortina d’Ampezzo for the 2026 Games.
+The Winter Olympics will get underway on Friday, February 4th, with the opening ceremony.
+It will take place over two weeks before the closing ceremony on Sunday, February 20th.
+For the 2026 Games, Milan and Cortina d’Ampezzo will take over the hosting duties.

 What Sports Will Be Competing?